 Abu Darweesh Mosque, Black and white striped mosque in Jabal Ashrafieh, Amman, Jordan.

-The mosque was built in 1961 by Palestinian craftsmen from a village near Jerusalem with funding from Mustafa Hassan.
-Its construction marked a turning point that led to the development of the previously uninhabited Jabal Ashrafieh area.
+The mosque was built in 1961 by Palestinian craftsmen from a village near Jerusalem, with funding from a man named Mustafa Hassan.
+Its construction was one of the first steps in the settlement of what had been a mostly empty stretch of land in Jabal Ashrafieh.

 The community of curious travelers